open-telemetry/opamp-spec/specification.md

 }
 ```

 #### agent_description

 The description of the agent, its type, where it runs, etc. See
 [AgentDescription](#agentdescription-message) message for details.

-This field SHOULD be unset if no Agent description fields have changed since the
-last StatusReport was sent.

 #### effective_config

 The current effective configuration of the Agent.
 The effective configuration is
 the one that is currently used by the Agent.
 The effective configuration may be